davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 - **Sockets folder**: here you can find the simplest form of sockets examples.
 Files in this folder should make you understand how to use TCP, UDP, and TLS sockets.
 This are basically templates.
 - **Examples folder**: here you will find more specific examples that are more of a working solution that solves a specific problem.
-   - NodeJS2Hardware: using NodeJS to control a LED
+   - **NodeJS2Hardware**: using NodeJS to control a LED
-   - Hardware2NodeJS: read values from an analog PIN and stream the data to NodeJS.
+   - **Hardware2NodeJS**: read values from an analog PIN, and stream the data to NodeJS.
 This examples also explains how to send data as chars or binary.
-   - BetterTCPStreamHandling: NodeJS buffers the received data until the END character is detected.
+   - **BetterTCPStreamHandling**: NodeJS buffers the received data until the END character is detected.
-   - BigMessageParticle2NodeJS: this example will show you the learning process of a human trying to understand how to use something for the first time.
+   - **BigMessageParticle2NodeJS**: this example will show you the learning process of a human 😁 trying to understand how to use something for the first time.

 # The End Goal